eth-cscs/sarus/doc/install/post-installation.rst

 ----------------

-Because of the considerable power granted by the requirements above, as a security measure Sarus will check that critical files and directories opened during privileged execution meet the following restrictions:
+Because of the considerable power granted by the requirements above, as a security measure Sarus checks that critical files and directories opened during privileged execution meet the following restrictions:

   - They are owned by root.